Lucas-Pollet/DeathChest/README.md

 # DeathChest

-DeathChest is an plugin for Bukkit that will create a chest with all drops when you die.
+DeathChest is a plugin for Bukkit that will create a chest with all drops when you die.
 It's fully customizable:

 - Change maximum amounts of death chests